 Conducting independent projects:

 A great way to get even more from your research experience at Auburn is to conduct your own research project or, more commonly, be responsible for running a set of assays/analyses associated with a current study in the lab.
 Some of these projects will produce publishable work.
 Students who are considering an independent project should work in the lab for a considerable period first (at least a year) to gain some necessary skills, understand the process of science, and become familiar with our laboratory's capabilities.
 Auburn currently has a competitive undergraduate research funding program through the Office of the Vice President for Research.
-This award both provide funds for research and stipend to the student.
+This award both provides funds for research and a stipend to the student.
 Applications are typically due in February.
 If you are potentially interested in applying for one of these awards, discuss options with Dr. Hood at least 4 months in advance.

 Getting a strong letter:

 Science magazine published an article for undergraduates working in labs.
-This paper provides excellent pointers on what you can to ensure that Dr. Hood will write you a strong letter.
+This paper provides excellent pointers on what you can do to ensure that Dr. Hood will write you a strong letter.
 Getting a Great Recommendation Letter, Science Jun 27, 2016.
 When requesting a letter, please email Dr. Hood a short review of what you have worked on in the lab.
 Please also include a brief description of why you are well suited for the position that you are applying for.
 Please Dr. Hood your request at least one month before your deadline.